I wanted to show you today why a mobile cache is so important.

 However, failing to have one doubled my mobile page load speed and led to a temporary decrease in rankings.
 That is before I fixed it and doubled my client’s traffic in the opposite direction.

-WP Rocket and Separate mobile Cache
+Separate mobile Cache

 The biggest bang for your buck, as far as optimizing your WordPress site, is in many cases going to be caching it.